 How The Moon Affects Your Feminine Body

-One of the most interesting things about the moon and the menstrual cycle is that, even in modern times where many women are not connected to the lunar cycles, they still experience the effect of the moon to some degree.
-For example, when women live together, their ovulations and menstruation tend to be in sync.
+While in today’s world many women are not connected to the lunar cycles, their menstrual cycles are still influenced by the moon.
+Studies have shown that that peak rates of conception and ovulation appear to occur at the full moon or the day before.
+It’s also common when women live together for their ovulations and menstruation to be in synch.
 This is why women living in the same household or dormitory will often menstruate at the same time.
 It’s like a modern day moon lodge.
-Women who work together often experience this as well.

-6 Ways The Moon Regulates Your Body
+6 Ways the Moon Regulates Your Body

-- Could influence your energy level.
+4. Influence your energy level.
 Practitioners of Ashtanga yoga have long taken “moon days” off.
 They believe that people exhibit too much energy on full moon days, which could lead to injury.
 During the new moon, Ashtangis participate in activities that calm the mind, such as meditation.
 You may want to tune into your own energy levels during the full and new moons and see what exercises your body best responds to.

-How To Use The Moon To Improve Your Health
+How to Use the Moon to Improve Your Health

 Given our “solar,” on-the-go culture, it is no wonder that women have learned to view their menstrual cycles as a “curse.”
 Lunar information is reflective and intuitive.
 It comes to us in our dreams and our emotions.
 Since our culture generally appreciates only what we can understand rationally, many women tend to block the flow of unconscious “lunar” information that comes to them premenstrually or during their menstrual cycle.
 Taking a week off to go to a moon lodge is far from standard practice today.

 But there are ways to honor your lunar nature and improve your health.
 For example, you can take a “moon day” (or hour) where you retreat from the stresses of your daily life and reflect.
-If you are still menstruating, you can do this either just before your bleeding starts or at its peak — around the second day.
-Women who are able to do this a short time during the new moon are often are able to prevent or eliminate painful PMS symptoms.
+If you are still menstruating, you can do this either just before your bleeding starts or at its peak around the second day.
+Women who are able to do this a short time during the new moon are often able to prevent or eliminate painful PMS symptoms.